el-moudni-hicham/q-learning-algorithm-java/README.md

     }
 ```

-`executeAction(int act)` : This method updates the agent's position based on the action it takes.
+`executeAction(int act)` : This method updates the QClass's position based on the action it takes.
 It takes an integer argument that represents the index of the action in the actions array,
 and returns an integer that represents the index of the new state in the Q-table.
 It updates
 the values of the stateI and stateJ variables based on the action, and then calculates the index